View your wishlist

 The base layer

 You should always start with the thinnest layer first (the one that sits next to your skin) and work outwards, so your choice of fabric is vital.
-A merino zip neck polo is the perfect starting point, but you might also want to consider something a little more substantial such as a long-sleeved merino polo.
+A lightweight knit is the perfect starting point, but you might also want to consider something a little more substantial such as a denim shirt.

 You can also choose one with a decent amount of wool, such as our merino mock neck, as it’s naturally brilliant at regulating your temperature and will also wick away moisture (if you’ve ever experienced trapped cold sweat against your skin, you’ll understand why this is so good).